 Related Party Guidance for Variable Interest Entities-In October 2018, the FASB issued updated guidance that requires consideration of indirect interest held through related parties under common control for determining whether fees paid to decision makers and service providers are variable interests.
-The new guidance is effective for fiscal years and interim periods beginning after December 15, 2019, with early adoption permitted.
 The amendments are required to be applied retrospectively with a cumulative-effect adjustment.
-The Company is currently evaluating the new guidance.
+The Company adopted the new guidance as of January 1, 2020 and its application did not have a material impact to the Company's financial statements.

 Fair Value Measurement: Changes to the Disclosure Requirements for Fair Value Measurement-In August 2018, the FASB issued updated guidance which modifies the disclosure requirements on fair value measurement.
 The updated guidance eliminates or modifies various required disclosures under the current guidance and includes additional requirements.
-The new guidance is effective for annual and interim reporting periods beginning after December 15, 2019, with early adoption permitted.
-With certain exceptions, the guidance is required to be applied retrospectively.
-The Company is currently evaluating the new guidance.
+The additional disclosures related to level 3 fair value measurements are to be applied prospectively and other amendments are to be applied retrospectively.
+The Company adopted the new guidance on January 1, 2020 and its application did not have a material impact to the Company's financial statements.

 Compensation-Retirement Benefits: Changes to the Disclosure Requirements for Defined Benefit Plans-In August 2018, the FASB issued updated guidance which modifies the disclosure requirements regarding defined benefit plans and other postretirement plans.
 The updated guidance eliminates or clarifies certain currently required disclosures and includes additional requirements.
-The new guidance is effective for annual and interim reporting periods beginning after December 15, 2020, with early adoption permitted.
-A retrospective application is required.
-The Company is currently evaluating the new guidance.
+The Company adopted the new guidance on January 1, 2020 and will update its annual disclosures in accordance with the new guidance.